coldcodebeer/flutter_crash_app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# flutter
+- Everything is a widget
+- Uses Material design
+- Scaffold AppBar Container Image Icon etc
+- Stateless & Stateful
+- Build method
+---
+- Stateless Widget
+Immutable state that can not be changed during runtime
+- Stateful Widget
+Mutable state that can be redrawn on the screen multiple times

+## IDE
+- Android Studio: Flutter Plugin
+- VScode: Flutter Dart